linuxkay/yogurt/README.md

 Impact 2 - ieserver is out dated.
 Need to use different ddns service.
 Stopped ddns.pl in cron 2021/01/01.

-Feature requests: Create server monitoring using github to get graph images.
+Feature requests: Create server monitoring using github to get graph images.(Checked Mar21st 2021. still under dev?)

 Add slashes on each internal link ends for better SEO and better performance.